Local convertibility and the quantum simulation of edge states in many-body systems: The quantum Ising chain

+To show the effect of edge states on local convertibility, it is desirable to have a model with three properties: (i) it should support edge states; (ii) quasi-particle excitations should be clearly identifiable; and (iii) there should be a mechanism for destroying the edge states and observing the different behavior.
+The one-dimensional transverse field Ising model fulfills these requirements \cite{lieb1961,mcoy}.
+It is defined by the Hamiltonian

+where $\sigma_j^\alpha$ are Pauli matrices, $t$ is a hopping amplitude (which we can set to $t=1$) and $h$ is the control parameter for the external magnetic field.
+A quantum phase transition for $h=t=1$ happens in the thermodynamic limit of $N \to \infty$.
+This QPT's signatures have been recently observed experimentally \cite{coldea2010}.
+We note that, with an additional $\sigma _z\sigma _z$, and by allowing a distribution of the couplings on a sparse graph, the Hamiltonian (\ref{HIsing}) would result in a quantum Merlin-Arthur (QMA) -hard ground state problem, hence providing a universal quantum simulator \cite{Biamonte}.
+It has also been shown in \onlinecite{Biamonte} that, with all off-diagonal matrix elements in the standard basis being real and sharing the same sign, the model falls in the class of {so called} stoquastic systems, see Refs.\cite{Biamonte, Terhal} for related topics.

-where $\sigma_j^\alpha$ are the Pauli matrices, $h$ is the external magnetic field driving the quantum phase transition (QPT) occuring in the thermodynamic limit of $ N \to \infty$ at $h=1$.
-The Hilbert space of (\ref{HIsing}) can be described in terms of eigenstates of the string operator $\mu_N^x = \prod_{j=1}^N \sigma_j^z$, which generates the $\mathbb{Z}_2$ symmetry of (\ref{HIsing}).
+The Hilbert space acted on by Hamiltonian (\ref{HIsing}) can be described in terms of eigenstates of the string operator $\mu_N^x = \prod_{j=1}^N \sigma_j^z$, which generates the $\mathbb{Z}_2$ symmetry of (\ref{HIsing}).
 For $h>1$ the system is paramagnetic with $\langle \sigma^x \rangle =0$.
 For $h<1$, the spectrum of the Ising model becomes doubly degenerate.
-The ground state enjoying the same symmetry of the Hamiltonian, known as the `thermal ground state', is thus an eigenstate of $\mu_N^x$ and hence has a vanishing order parameter $\langle \sigma_x \rangle =0$.
-This is the actual ground state of the 2-Sat problem, usually employed in the adiabatic quantum computation protocols for finite $N$.
-In the thermodynamic limit $N \to \infty$, $\sigma^x$ can acquire a non-zero expectation value. spontaneously breaking the symmetry, and the ground state is given by the (anti)symmetric combination of the the two eigenstates of $\mu_N^x$.
-For $h<1$ we consider both this ferromagnetic ground state and the thermal one with definite $\mathbb{Z}_2$ parity: we find that only the latter can break local convertibility, while the former shows a monotonous entropy derivative.
+A ground state which is also an eigenstate of $\mu_N^x$ has a vanishing order parameter $\langle \sigma^x \rangle =0$.
+This ground state is known as the `thermal ground state'.
+This is the {initial} state employed in the 2-SAT problem and in adiabatic quantum computation protocols for finite $N$ \cite{adiabatic}.
+In the thermodynamic limit ($N \to \infty$), $\sigma^x$ can acquire a non-zero expectation value.
+The symmetry will be broken spontaneously and the ground state will be given by the (anti)symmetric combination of the two eigenstates of $\mu_N^x$.
+For $h<1$ we consider both the ferromagnetic ground state with non vanishing order parameter $\langle \sigma^x\rangle$ and the thermal one enjoying the same $\mathbb{Z}_2$ symmetry as the Hamiltonian.